 Tioga Municipal Court is a limited jurisdiction court serving the citizens of the City of Tioga, Texas.
 The Court has jurisdiction over traffic violations, parking citations and local ordinances that include shoplifting, disturbances, assaults, code violations, animal violation and domestic violence matters.
 The Municipal Court Judge and Court Clerk are appointed by the City Council.

-Associate Judge: Deborah Hale
+Presiding Judge: Deborah Hale

 Court Clerk: Donna Carney